yugr/Lalambda/21/practice.md

 failingmalloc: returning NULL from malloc in '/usr/bin/make check' Segmentation fault (core dumped)
 ```
-Ouch, our checker has tried inserting errors into make process and successfully failed it!
+Ouch, our checker has tried inserting errors into top-level `make` process
-On a positive side this means that make also has bugs that we can fix but
+and successfully failed it!
+On a positive side this means that make
+also has bugs that we can pursue later on but
-currently we just want to ignore them and proceed with libacl testing.
+for now we just want to ignore them and proceed with libacl testing.

-Let's update our checker once again, this time teaching it to not instrument system programs
+Let's update our checker once again, this time teaching it to
-and libraries.
+not instrument system programs and libraries.
 This is done in branch `workshop/3`.

 Now finally results are expected:
 ```